Types of Carbohydrates

 So, what types of carbohydrates should you eat?

 Here are some simple guidelines to keep in mind when it comes to carbohydrates:

-- Focus on natural simple sugars (fresh fruit) over refined simple sugars (white sugar).
+- Focus on natural simple sugars (fresh fruit) over refined, simple or added sugars (white sugar).

 - Eat more complex carbohydrates (vegetables/legumes/grains) than simple carbohydrates (fruit).